DataDog/dd-sdk-flutter/examples/native-hybrid-app/README.md

 ### Avoiding "FlutterViewController" and "FlutterActivity" views

+Depending on your settings, the automatic view tracking in the native iOS and Android SDKs will automatically track the presentation of the `FlutterViewController` and `FlutterActivity`/`FlutterFragment` when they appear, and then immediately add show a view load for your tracked Flutter view.

-To avoid seeing `FlutterViewController` and `FlutterActivity` in your sessions, add a `UIKitRUMViewsPredicate` and `ComponentPredicate` to your iOS and Android code, respectively.
+To avoid seeing the extra `FlutterViewController` and `FlutterActivity` views in your sessions, add a `UIKitRUMViewsPredicate` and `ComponentPredicate` to your iOS and Android code, respectively.
 Very simple examples of these predicates can be found in the example code in [AppDelegate.swift](ios/iOS%20Flutter%20Hybrid%20Example/AppDelegate.swift) and [HybridApplication.kt](android/app/src/main/java/com/datadoghq/hybrid_flutter_example/HybridApplication.kt)

 ### Restart iOS Views

-If you are using automatic view tracking on iOS, there is a known issue that transitioning back from the FlutterViewController does not restart original view.
-For this reason, the `MainViewController` in this example restarts the view manually in the `completion` block of `present(_:animated:completion:)`.
-See [FirstViewController.swift](ios/iOS%20Flutter%20Hybrid%20Example/FirstViewController.swift) for an example.
+If you are using automatic view tracking on iOS and filtering `FlutterViewController` views with the predicate above, there is a known issue that transitioning back from the FlutterViewController does not restart the original view, so you have to perform this step manually.

+This app uses a `MethodChannel` on iOS specifically for dismissing the `FlutterViewController`.
+The `MethodChannel` allows a single use block to be triggered when the 'dismiss' method is called, which allows the presenting `ViewController` to also handle dismissal and restart the RUM view.
+You can see this helper class interaction in [AppDelegate.swift](ios/iOS%20Flutter%20Hybrid%20Example/AppDelegate.swift) and in [my_app.dart](flutter_modules/lib/my_app.dart).

+Note that restarting the view in this way is not necessary if you are not using the `UIKitRumViewsPredicate` to prevent "FlutterViewController" from appearing in your sessions.

 ### Caveats